The-Last-Cookie/secure-networking/ssh.md

 ```

 This is not done out of security reasons, but can be useful when having several people that need to access the same server via SSH.

+## Annotations

+[^key-name]: Due to using the same underlying concept to host keys, manually generated key pairs used for user authentication are sometimes called user SSH keys.